trayldev/structure-todo-list-project/README.md

 Something important to note is we did not have to run `npm install` anywhere.
 When you deploy your project to Structure, the server runs two processes.
 First it recursively searches your project for package.json files and runs `yarn install` for you.
 Then it runs `npm start` in your project root directory's `package.json`.
 Look back at the Express section, specifically our `package.json` we wrote, and note how we wrote our `npm start` command to build the client app then start the server.

----

 # Part 4: Todo List Development

 At this point we have a fully functioning and live React/Express app hosted on Structure.
 This final part of the tutorial will focus on the development of our Todo list including Express API endpoints and React Components.

 ### Express API

-We are going to develop API two endpoint with three functions (GET, POST, and DELETE).
+We are going to develop two API endpoints with three functions (GET, POST, and DELETE).

 Let's create our mock database.
 This is just a variable we'll store on our server that will hold stare for our server.
 Normally this would be done with a database, but for the purpose of this tutorial, we will use a variable.